besser435/Ted/README.md

 # Ted
-This is to store all of my Voron V0 3d printer stuff
+This is to store all of my Voron V0 3D printer stuff, including automated backups using KIAUH and other stuff.